-5. Match your language to the length of lapse:
+5. Match your language to the length of donor lapse

-- 24-month lapsed: “Your financial support in recent years was a great help to us.
-Now I’d like you to renew your support by joining me and the volunteers at . . .”
+- 2 years lapsed: “Your financial support in recent years was a great help to us.
+Now I’d like you to renew your support by joining our fight against childhood cancer.”

-- 36-month lapsed: “We have not heard from you for quite some time and yet your past support has made a difference for populations in danger.
-I think you can help us overcome this crisis.”
+- 3 years lapsed: “We haven’t heard from you for quite some time.
+Because your past support has made a difference, I think you can help us with our new campaign.”

 Be casual with newly lapsed donors and more vigorous with donors who haven’t given in two or more years.

 Provide a clear path for lapsed donors to reconnect with your cause by giving them actionable next steps.

 Just remember to tailor the opportunities to each donor’s interests and preferences.
 For example, if a past supporter only participated in online events, they might not be interested in your bike-a-thon.
 To increase your chances of re-engagement, consider: